laminlabs/lamindb/docs/organize.md

 [^fkprotect]: Its foreign key is protected in the `ArtifactProject` link model.

 [^starsnowflake]: You can consider the SQL table underlying {class}`~lamindb.Artifact` your _fact table_ and all other tables for other entities your _dimension tables_ in a star or Snowflake schema ([see Wikipedia](https://en.wikipedia.org/wiki/Fact_table)).

+[^protectproject]: The project annotation of the artifact is protected against the deletion of the project.
+If a user with necessary rights attempts deleting the project, they will get an error.